starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

  ```
 Alternatively, you may choose Xorg at your login screen instead of Wayland session.
 Other potential workarounds:
-- Non-staging Wine Wayland helps mitigate this for some
+- Non-staging Wine Wayland helps mitigate this for some, but note that it's still experimental and YMMV
   - Add environment variable `DISPLAY=` to unset it to empty
   - Add RSI Launcher.exe argument ` --in-process-gpu`
 - [Proton](https://github.com/starcitizen-lug/knowledge-base/wiki/Alternative-Installations#proton-installation) helps mitigate this for some